How we spend our Pupil Premiumenabling our pupils to realise their full potential

 - The school has a robust programme in place for the improvement of attendance which is fully embedded into school practice.
 Any absence is followed up by a telephone call or a home visit where appropriate.National Education Trust

 - Extended leave is never authorised during term time and attendance panels take place when a child reaches a trigger.
 Action plans are also put in place to ensure attendance is improved.
 Incentives are used on a regular basis for children having 100% attendance each week, term and year.
-At the lower school, termly trips for children with 100% attendance were introduced as an additional incentive for children to attend school.
-A whole school attendance board was established at the lower school where children are aiming to reach their target in order to receive additional prizes.
+In KS1, termly trips for children with 100% attendance were introduced as an additional incentive for children to attend school.
+An attendance board was established where children are aiming to reach their target in order to receive additional prizes.
 This was also being supported by individual attendance passports.

 - Targeted support for all children is delivered based on the findings of robust pupil progress meetings which take place throughout the year.
 Teachers provide ‘additional and different’ support which takes place outside of classroom directed time to enable them to reach their targets.
 These are reviewed on a termly basis to ensure maximum impact.